GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

     $ ./gradlew appengineDeploy

 Initial deployment may take a while.
-When finished, you will be able to access your app:
+When finished, you can access your app:

 ![Grails app deployed in Google Cloud](https://storage.googleapis.com/gcp-community/tutorials/deploy-grails-to-google-cloud/welcometograils.png)

-If you go to the [Versions](https://console.cloud.google.com/appengine/versions) section in the App Engine administration panel, you will see the deployed app.
+Go to [Versions](https://console.cloud.google.com/appengine/versions) section in the App Engine administration panel and see the deployed app.

 ## Logging